 Read more from Seotistics - Web Analytics + Business + Strategy

 Use Data Or Be Used By Data!
-The May 19 issue of Seotistics is here for you!
-AI is making some nice advancements as of late and I am here to show you some ideas.
-I had to talk about Knowledge Graphs and Taxonomies but I will postpone it...
-These tools are quite relevant today and can massively help you.
-Mind you, Analytics is NOT only tools and tricks though...
+The September 8 issue of Seotistics is here for you!
+It was hard to put these concepts into words and connect them to Web Analytics.
+Pretty much any job isn't about hard skills alone... the highest-paid professionals think differently.
+I want to show you how to abstract concepts and what is common sense in daily data life.
 Please move this email to your Primary inbox or reply to it.
 This is to prevent Seotistics goes into spam by accident.
-Gmail users...
+Gmail users can read...